 On Friday Chanelle Hayes (reality TV star) went on This Morning to discuss her pregnancy.
 Having suffered with weight gain, loss and gain again, as well as having polycystic ovaries, it was a surprise to her that she fell pregnant so easily and she has subsequently been on a few of these types of magazine shows to talk about her life… whether you are interested or not!
 However, this interview was slightly different.
 Continue reading “It Is OK To Hate Pregnancy”

-When we envisage pregnancy we imagine a glowing face, a blooming bump and eating for 2.
+When we envisage pregnancy we imagine those stereotypical pregnancy symptoms of a glowing face, a blooming bump and having to eat for 2.
 I found that I was very naive about what pregnancy could actually entail and I still feel that a lot of areas are not discussed enough or if they are it isn’t in the appropriate detail that we need.
 We have come through times where talking about personal issues is a no-no but I feel we are now in a society where we want the information, where we need to hear the truth and want to be far more prepared for what will happen during pregnancy, Continue reading “The Side of Pregnancy You Aren’t Always Told About”

 Every 8th March is marked by International Women’s Day.
 A day for women to stand up and unite, a day for them to remind themselves that they do count and that they can do or be anything they want, a day to remind ourselves of everything women have done before us to achieve rights and equality.
 On this day I want to talk about and celebrate all of the amazing women I know or have recently met.
 Women who are inspiring, Continue reading “Be You, Try Something New and Unite On International Women’s Day”